-The Apprentice Farmer Program — growing farmers in the Upper Peninsula
+Farm Business Incubator — growing farmers in the central Upper Peninsula

-The program is currently accepting applications for two more farms.
-Complete details about the program can be found at www.msunorthfarm.org/apprentice-farmer-program.html.
+The MSU Farm Business Incubator program is currently accepting applications.
+Complete details about the program can be found at https://www.canr.msu.edu/uprc/farm-business-incubator.

-If you are interested in learning more about the farm incubator program, feel free to reach out to Collin Thompson at 904-439-5058 or email@example.com.
-Stawara is Coordinator of The North Farm at the Michigan State University Upper Peninsula Research and Extension Center in Chatham, Michigan and a Community Food System Educator with MSU Extension.
+If you are interested in learning more about the Farm Incubator Program, feel free to reach out to Allison Stawara at 906-439-5058 or email@example.com.
+Stawara is Coordinator of The North Farm at the Michigan State University Upper Peninsula Research and Extension Center in Chatham.